-- ISPs, the PIHP completes the final determination for the continued authorization of Level of Care.
-If the PIHP questions the need for continued ICF-IID level of care, the process for completing an initial Level of Care is followed and needs to be initiated. - c.
-Revisions: Contact information for the care coordinator; the completed update page of the Individual Support Plan; and the revised Individual Budget; and if needed, evaluations to support requested services, inclusive of physician orders.
+- a.
+Contact information for the Care Coordinator includes: - b. the completed update page of the Individual Support Plan; and the revised Individual Budget; and - c. if needed, evaluations to support requested services, inclusive of physician orders.

 5.4.3 Additional Service Specific Requirements: